imlinhanchao/vsc-markdown-image/README.md

 - `markdown-image.sftp.path`: Picture storage directory that in the remote (automatically created if it does not exist).
 Notice: You can't use variable in here.
 You can use variable in `#markdown-image.base.fileNameFormat#`.
 - `markdown-image.sftp.referencePath`: The reference path format in markdown(not include file name).
 Empty means use relative path.
 You can use variable of `#markdown-image.base.fileNameFormat#` in here.
 For example: `/images/${YY}-${MM}/`

+### Azure Storage Settings
+- `markdown-image.azure.connectionString`: The connection string of the Azure Storage account.
+- `markdown-image.azure.container`: The name of the container to upload images to.

 ### DIY Settings

 - `markdown-image.DIY.path`: The Code Path what you write.
 Your code must exports a function as `async function (filePath:string, savePath:string, markdownPath:string):string`.